mahmoud/sedimental/entries/simple_statistics_for_systems.md

 continuous window of a moving statistic.
 For instance, do you want the counts for yesterday, or the past 24 hours?
 Previous hour or the last 60 minutes?
 PayPal Python services keep a few moving metrics, but generally use a lot more time series.
-TODO

 **Survival analysis** is used to analyze the lifetimes of system components, and must make an appearance in any engineering article